Gashem Shookat Baksh vs. Court of Appeals

 Provisions

-• Article 21, Civil Code — This is the central legal basis for the ruling.
-It provides that any person who willfully causes loss or injury to another in a manner that is contrary to morals, good customs, or public policy shall compensate the latter for the damage.
+- Article 21, Civil Code of the Philippines — The central provision applied.
+It states: "Any person who wilfully causes loss or injury to another in a manner that is contrary to morals, good customs or public policy shall compensate the latter for the damage."
+The Court used this to grant a cause of action for the fraudulent breach of promise.